vishalraj247/Flight_Fare_App/README.md

 A big thank you to our team members who have contributed their models and preprocessing expertise to this app:

-- Vishal Raj: Wide and Deep Neural Network model
+- Vishal Raj: Wide and Deep Neural Network model, preprocessing and mappings for dl models
 - Shivatmak: LSTM model
-- Ronik: XGBRegressor model preprocessing and mappings
+- Ronik: XGBRegressor model, preprocessing and mappings for ml models
 - Aibarna: Random Forest Regressor model

 Their hard work and dedication have made this tool what it is.